xiaofeng-ling/ComfyUI-ultimate-openpose-editor/README.md

 This is an improved version of [ComfyUI-openpose-editor](https://github.com/huchenlei/ComfyUI-openpose-editor) in ComfyUI, enable input and output with flexible choices.
 Much more convenient and easier to use.
 It integrates the render function which you also can intall it separately from my [ultimate-openpose-render](https://github.com/westNeighbor/ComfyUI-ultimate-openpose-render) repo or search in the Custom Nodes Manager

+If you like the project, please give me a star! ⭐

 ## Installation

 - Just install this repo through the Manager.
 Or you can manually install it, go to ComfyUI `/custom_nodes` directory